envirocoder/cbcdoc/updating.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

 If the update process fails, the LEDs show the failure reason.
-If no data was download then on next reboot CodeBug Connect will return to run mode with the old system files.
+If no data was downloaded then on next reboot CodeBug Connect will return to run mode with the old system files.
 However, once a download commences the system files will have been over-written and CodeBug Connect will not boot until a successful update is achieved.

 .. note:: In update mode, USB Drive and the on-board IDE modes are not available.